 Subtle Pop Of Color

 There’s nothing wrong with a sartorially conservative wedding, but throw in at least one pop of color for good measure.
 A bright belt or pocket square goes a long way with a gray or navy suit.

 Wear A Different Suit Than Your Groomsmen

-Your groomsmen should look good; you should look better (your partner looks best).
+Your best man and groomsmen should look good; you should look better (your partner looks best).

 Casual wedding?
 Ditch the tie and go with an open collar.

 A pastel suit is a great summer wedding option.
 Keep the shirt white, and make your tie darker than your shirt and jacket.

 Like the double breast, a three piece looks good on anyone.
 Choose a patterned vest to add in some variety.